All the WordPress webhosting companies I’ve personally tried or heard about from people I trust!

 - LunaNode (CA) – nice VPS provider out of Eastern Canada (only) with good pricing, many configurations, and good reviews on the web.

 - UpCloud (FI) – friendly Finnish company with servers all over the world; great speeds, pricing, and industry-leading SLA.
-Their upgrades are pricier (their business model) but so far, I hear great reviews about them being faster (record-breaking IOPS) although my personal tests showed otherwise.
+I hear great reviews about them being faster (record-breaking IOPS) although my personal tests showed otherwise.
 Many customers switched over to them happily from Linode and DO.
-They do have a friendly vibe which I liked.
-I’m sure they’ll improve with time.
+They have a nice UI, but I don’t like how the web console can’t copy-paste and stuck on Finnish keyboard.
+Chat support is nice!

 My personal recommendation: